-The world’s number one ranked bowler for the past three years, Steyn is the leader of a South African pack that is keen to maintain its ranking as the best Test playing nation in the world.
+The world’s number one ranked bowler for three of the past four years, Steyn is the leader of a South African pack that is keen to maintain its ranking as the best Test playing nation in the world.

 Incredibly, Steyn didn’t have a very smooth start to his career, picking up eight wickets at a costly 52 against England.
 After being dropped, the menacing quick returned with a vengeance, and has been terrorising batsmen ever since.